Illinois Municipal Retirement Fund Sells 54,305 Shares of Applied Materials, Inc. (NASDAQ:AMAT)

-Illinois Municipal Retirement Fund trimmed its holdings in Applied Materials, Inc. (NASDAQ:AMAT – Get Rating) by 58.8% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 38,125 shares of the manufacturing equipment provider’s stock after selling 54,305 shares during the period.
-Illinois Municipal Retirement Fund’s holdings in Applied Materials were worth $5,999,000 as of its most recent filing with the Securities and Exchange Commission.
+Illinois Municipal Retirement Fund lowered its position in Applied Materials, Inc. (NASDAQ:AMAT – Get Rating) by 58.8% during the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 38,125 shares of the manufacturing equipment provider’s stock after selling 54,305 shares during the quarter.
+Illinois Municipal Retirement Fund’s holdings in Applied Materials were worth $5,999,000 at the end of the most recent reporting period.

 The firm also recently declared a quarterly dividend, which will be paid on Thursday, June 16th.
 Investors of record on Thursday, May 26th will be issued a $0.26 dividend.
 This represents a $1.04 dividend on an annualized basis and a yield of 0.80%.
 This is an increase from Applied Materials’s previous quarterly dividend of $0.24.
 The ex-dividend date is Wednesday, May 25th.
 Applied Materials’s dividend payout ratio is 13.35%.

-Applied Materials declared that its Board of Directors has initiated a share buyback plan on Friday, March 11th that allows the company to repurchase $6.00 billion in shares.
-This repurchase authorization allows the manufacturing equipment provider to repurchase up to 5.5% of its shares through open market purchases.
-Shares repurchase plans are typically a sign that the company’s leadership believes its stock is undervalued.
+Applied Materials announced that its board has authorized a stock buyback plan on Friday, March 11th that permits the company to repurchase $6.00 billion in shares.
+This repurchase authorization permits the manufacturing equipment provider to purchase up to 5.5% of its shares through open market purchases.
+Shares repurchase plans are typically a sign that the company’s management believes its shares are undervalued.

-AMAT has been the topic of several research reports.
-KeyCorp started coverage on shares of Applied Materials in a research note on Tuesday, January 25th.
-They set a “sector weight” rating on the stock.
-Stifel Nicolaus restated a “buy” rating and set a $190.00 target price on shares of Applied Materials in a research report on Friday, March 11th.
-Piper Sandler lowered their price objective on shares of Applied Materials from $158.00 to $153.00 and set a “neutral” rating for the company in a research report on Thursday, February 17th.
-Bank of America increased their target price on shares of Applied Materials from $175.00 to $190.00 and gave the company a “buy” rating in a research note on Monday, January 10th.
-Finally, Barclays raised their price target on shares of Applied Materials from $150.00 to $165.00 and gave the stock an “equal weight” rating in a research note on Wednesday, January 12th.
-Eight investment analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has an average rating of “Buy” and an average target price of $171.04.

 Applied Materials Company Profile (Get Rating)